SirMorfield/tomtom-n.ext-hackathon-2021/README.md

 # Team TimTim: tomtom-n.ext-hackathon-2021

-Merges data from the dutch government into the TomTom map API.
+Merges data from the Dutch government into the TomTom map API.

 ## Implemented Features
 - shows de-iced roads in different colors.